seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   18.09:** RENDER, ALGO and TRX were printed as short triggers each still in its own range there — the range fade §2 closed, re-opened through the section written to replace it, and ranked first because a short zone just above a rising price is the one most likely to fill.
+- **A coin in its own trend that fails the anchor test on STRESS is given its cool-off entry, computed and never chosen.** Stress is a week moving too fast, and it cools at a price the run can compute: the cut `marketRegime` inverted on the coin's row re-expressed at the freeze (§2), exactly as `# BTC`'s levels are, gives `P_z` — the price at which the weekly `z` falls back to `REG_STRESS_Z`, `P7 × (1 ± REG_STRESS_Z × vol × √H_NOISE)` with `P7` the price the row's `r7` reaches back to.
+The cool-off zone is cut exactly as a pullback zone is, with `P_z × (1 ∓ ENTRY_CHASE_SD × sigmaDay(vol))` standing in for the 24-hour extreme, so its anchor sits inside `P_z` where the week is no longer stressed, and every gate is re-run there — the own trend first: **where `eff` at that anchor no longer reads trend, cooling would end the trend and there is no entry.** Its stop, target, reachability and section follow the pullback's rules unchanged — the table within one sigma of seven days, `СОЗРЕВАЕТ` within fourteen — and a cool-off beyond both puts the coin in the `В тренде, входа сегодня нет` line (§2). **Measured 19.09:** NEAR, trending up with its week at z 3.37 at the freeze and 2.70 at its zone, was refused into `ИЗБЕГАТЬ` with no price at which it would stop being a chase.
 - **The pair gates nothing, and it is printed because the ratio hides what it measures.**
   R:R is two distances; it says nothing about whether either is reachable inside the window the Boss holds for, and §7 item 6 has asked «target reachable inside the holding window»